-I am currently transitioning into the role of Senior Editor for Grace as Justice magazine—an online magazine that seeks to educate and empower readers to make a difference in the fight against human trafficking (click here or on the picture above for the latest edition of the magazine).
+I am currently transitioning into the role of Senior Editor for Voices of Justice magazine—an online magazine that seeks to educate and empower readers to make a difference in the fight against human trafficking (click here or on the picture above for the latest edition of the magazine).
 The magazine was launched a couple years ago and has had contributors from many well-known organizations involved in abolition efforts (A-21, World Vision, Free the Slaves, to name a few), as well as from a broad cross-section of other organizations and individuals who are either on the frontlines, or serving in other creative ways.

 The previous editor did a fantastic job getting things rolling.
 She put in a HUGE amount of effort in the magazine’s initial development and in getting it off the ground.
 But she is going through her own shift and knew it was time to move on to other things.
 Somehow God made the dots connect, and here I am.

 I’m incredibly grateful the Lord has entrusted me with this opportunity.
 The issue of human trafficking is one that has been deeply etched in my heart for a number of years and I have long desired to have greater impact in its prevention and eradication.
 Although I have a steep learning curve, and it will be quite the challenge to find the time and resources to publish the magazine with the level of excellence I believe it deserves, I know this is an answer to prayer.